 Visit Chateau de Vaux-le-Vicomte

 Vaux-le-Vicomte chateau is situated 50 kilometres south-east of Paris - hence it is not really a Loire Valley castle - we have included it for completeness as it is an important regional castle.

 It is also one of the most impressive castles in the region (indeed, in the whole of France).

-The 17th century baroque style castle is constructed on a large raised platform surrounded by a straight-edged moat, although by this stage a moat was purely decorative, copying the 'design' idea from earlier castles but without the moat serving a defensive role.
+The 17th century baroque style castle is constructed on a large raised platform surrounded by a straight-edged moat, although by this point in history a moat was purely decorative, copying the 'design' idea from earlier castles but without the moat serving a defensive role.